 For leasehold properties not included in the valuation the Group considers each of these individual pubs as a cash-generating unit (CGU).
-At 24 September 2023 785 pubs were included in leasehold properties, of which seven are non-trading sites.
+At 29 September 2024 779 pubs (2023: 785 pubs) were included in leasehold properties, of which eight are non-trading sites (2023: seven).
 Each CGU is reviewed annually for indicators of impairment, and impairment reversals for previously impaired CGUs.
 When indicators of impairment are identified the carrying value of the individual pub is compared to its recoverable amount.
 The recoverable amount is determined as being the higher of the value in use and fair value less costs to sell.
 Impairment losses recognised in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.

-Value in use calculations use forecast trading performance cash flows, which are discounted by applying a pre-tax discount rate of 14.0% (2022: 14.9%).
+Value in use calculations use forecast trading performance cash flows, which are discounted by applying a pre-tax discount rate of 12.3% (2023: 14.0%).
 The discount rate used is based on the Group weighted average cost of capital (WACC) which has been risk adjusted to reflect current market factors which have not already been captured within the cash flows.
 In making this adjustment to the Group WACC management have risk adjusted the cost of debt and the cost of equity by using an average of market risk premiums and Company betas at the period end date and a CGU specific risk premium has been applied.